peterjc/thapbi-pict/docs/worked_example.rst

-There are multiple replicates from each of 14 sample sites, with FASTQ files ``Site_<N>_sample_<X>_R1.fastq.gz`` and ``Site_<N>_sample_<X>_R2.fastq.gz`` (plus controls with a different pattern), which as the first step of the typical THAPBO PICT workflow (``thapbi_pict prepare-reads``) are transformed in FASTA files named ``Site_<N>_sample_<X>.fasta`` (etc).
+There are multiple replicates from each of 14 sample sites, with FASTQ files ``Site_<N>_sample_<X>_R1.fastq.gz`` and ``Site_<N>_sample_<X>_R2.fastq.gz`` (plus controls with a different naming pattern), which as the first step of the typical THAPBI PICT workflow (``thapbi_pict prepare-reads``) are transformed into FASTA files named ``Site_<N>_sample_<X>.fasta`` (etc).

 We provide these FASTA files as a compressed file with the THAPBI PICT source code, so after decompression they can be used to follow the rest of a typical analysis.
 We also provide metadata for the samples for use in the reports.

 Setup
 -----